Ahn HeejongI fear little, challenge often, and learn fast.

 Frontend Programmer, Hyperconnect

-- Implemented and refactored the layout for Azar Go (currently only available in TW), the web version of Azar.
-Used Vue.js, TypeScript, and Webpack etc.
+- Implemented & refactored the web version of Azar.
+Vue.js, TypeScript, and Webpack

-- Ported face-tracking sticker application feature from Azar app, using WebGL.
+- Ported face-tracking sticker application feature from Azar app.
+WebGL

 January 2017 - September 2017